BigPolarBear1/factorization_v3/README.md

    So there is definitely something happening that shouldn't be happening.
 I'm almost 100% sure it is indexing into python lists that grow in size as the factor base goes up.
 Because if we for exmple factor a 160-bit number, we can literally half the time it takes by using -base 1000 instead of -base 2000.
 Which doesn't make any sense.

+Update: Back from running.
+Let me shower and get food.
+After that I'll address the bottlenecking in those two functions.
+Just make all the lists numpy arrays in those two functions and create typed memory views or whatever.
+Then hopefully we can grind away at 90 digit numbers within a day.
+And then we'll see whats left to do...
+I'm hoping I can just keep going round and round and get rid of bottlenecks until I outperform msieve.
+The next few days will tell...